 Whoever came up with the idea for rocky road was a genius.
-It requires no baking, contains lots of yummy ingredients and no one expects it to look picture perfect!
-The only down-side is that it is none too healthy.
+It requires no baking, contains lots of delicious ingredients and no one expects it to look picture perfect!

 Having made several batches of rocky road, much to the delight of my two boys, I have four tips to make the perfect recipe: